sofianhamiti/awesome-sagemaker/README.md

 <a name="contributions" /></a>
 ## Contributions
-Contributions welcome!
-Read the [contribution guidelines](contributing.md) first.
+Your contributions are always welcome!
+Please take a look at the [contribution guidelines](contributing.md) first.